tsongpra/portfolio/Assignment3.md

 4) Title - The original "Show me the money" is misleading.
 I change to "MBA Salary improvement by schools" to reflect more accurately.
 5) An average line - If I have an access to full raw data, I will add the average line for both axis to divide the scatter plot into 4 areas.
 However, I don't have a full raw data.

+# Test Solution
 I talked to some of my friends.
 Here is my feedback.
 1) X-Axis - Add the number of Pre-MBA salary on the X-Axis to make the audience read the dot more easily.
 2) Grouping - Use the selection drop down to filter the region in case some visitors want to focus on a particular region.

 My re-designed visualiztion is a scatter plot.
 This is the most right visualization to compare 2 factors (pre-MBA salary and % of improvement).
 All visitors can benchmark their current salary (pre-MBA) with all school and then if they find a matching school, then they can anticipate how much that school can increase their salary as an average percentage.

-# My real redesign
+# Recreated data visualization

 Please be noted that I did NOT have a full raw data.
 So, this is just a partial representation for this assignment only and school names are missing from the original source.
 I realized that if I have a full access to raw data, my visualization will be completely accurately.

 <div class="flourish-embed flourish-scatter" data-src="visualisation/5353558"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+# Summary
+Overall the original visualization represent how MBA schools increase your pre-MBA salary.
+The visualization looks fine and engaging.
+However, there are some misleading points on the Y-Axis (salary in thousands USD), too much data bars, and unclear coloring.
+One more point that I get from feedback is about adding the raw pre-MBA salary numbers on the X-Axis.
+I recreated the visualization and now it looks better.

 [Click here to return my main homepage](https://tsongpra.github.io/portfolio/)